 As a woman in engineering, Bond supports current and future engineers by hiring undergrads and allowing them to get real-life experience and encouraging them to ask questions and get their hands dirty.
 “I aim to pass on knowledge and advice I wish I had as a student.
 I often felt intimidated by others as a student, and my goal in working with mine is to instill confidence in their ability, critical thinking and ideas.”

-Her engineering superpower: is growing up on a farm and having a unique insight into the engineering side of agriculture.
+Her engineering superpower: Growing up on a farm and having a unique insight into the engineering side of agriculture.
 Her research and knowledge will help drive technological advances to farmers and increase efficiency in all stages of cropping systems.
 “I strive for excellence in what I do and have pride in quality of work and attention to detail.
 I enjoy not only seeing the advances made but experiencing them and contributing to them now and in the future.”